oracle/fmw-kubernetes/docs-source/content/wcsites-domains/prepare-your-environment/_index.md

 $ sudo chown -R 1000:1000 /scratch/K8SVolume
 ```

+host name or IP address of the NFS Server

-Note: NFS Server host name or IP address and NFS Share path which is used when you create PV/PVC in further sections.
+Note: Host name or IP address of the NFS Server and NFS Share path which is used when you create PV/PVC in further sections.

 #### Prepare the Environment for the WebCenter Sites Domain
 1. Unless you would like to use the default namespace, create a Kubernetes namespace that can host one or more domains: